TrojanFighter/Groove/README.md

 ## Considerations

-In its current iteration, Groove requires you to use a separate MonoBehaviour as a "coroutine host" for the client.
-Simply add this "ClientCoroutineHostBehaviour" to a GameObject in your Scene and you are good to go, as long as you are using the Groove transport layer.

-You can use the Groove transport layer by overriding the following in your NetworkManager after importing the Groove scripts:
+To use Groove, you must override the following in your NetworkManager after importing the Groove scripts:

 ```C#
 public override void InitializeTransport()